syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of bubble border in maps when it is hovered.
+            Color of bubble border when it is hovered.
             <br/>
             <br/>
         </td>